Pathways to Teaching

 - Apply for Pathways to Teaching Program and the University of Arizona

-Application for Pathways to Teaching is available the second Friday in September.
+Application for Pathways to Teaching is available through the coordination of the program coordinator.
+Please be sure to reach out to check on the next upcoming application date.
 Prepare for the application by having the following items ready to electronically upload:

 - IVP Fingerprint Card: we will need a scan of the front and back of the card